Xuefeng-Zhu/javascript-stars/README.md

 * [PapaParse](https://github.com/mholt/PapaParse) - Fast and powerful CSV (delimited text) parser that gracefully handles large files and malformed input
 * [localForage](https://github.com/mozilla/localForage) - Offline storage, improved.
 Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.

+## Drag&Drop
+* [dropzone](https://github.com/enyo/dropzone) - Dropzone is an easy to use drag'n'drop library.
+It supports image previews and shows nice progress bars.
+* [sharedrop](https://github.com/cowbell/sharedrop) - HTML5 clone of Apple's AirDrop - easy P2P file transfer powered by WebRTC
+* [dragula](https://github.com/bevacqua/dragula) - :helicopter: Drag and drop so simple it hurts
+* [Sortable](https://github.com/RubaXa/Sortable) - Sortable — is a minimalist JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
+No jQuery.
+Supports Meteor, AngularJS, React and any CSS library, e.g. Bootstrap.
+* [interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)

 ## Editor
 * [create](https://github.com/bergie/create) - Midgard Create, a generic web editing interface for any CMS